appwebtech/mchuzi/README.md

 ![appwebtech](https://cloud.githubusercontent.com/assets/13242902/14581464/5ac2cb4c-03ee-11e6-929a-6651cf86688e.png)

-## Welcome to a Ruby on Rails project by theappwebtech!
+## Welcome to a Ruby on Rails project by the appwebtech!

 I built this generic app just to show how a developer can utilise his full webstack creativity in an ALL IN ONE environment using Ruby on Rails.